savasy/TurkishWordEmbeddings/README.md

 # TurkishWordEmbeddings

+Pythons
+- Analogy.py: To answer analogy questions in fişe quesions_analogy3.txt
+- Average.py: To aplly averaging model
+- buildWordEmbedding.py : Too build Word embedding from texts in data folders
+- buildOffsets.py:  The word pairs in Pairs.csv are converted into offsets

 Word Embedding based Semantic Relation Detection for Turkish Language

 We design a framework to automatically detect semantic relation for Turkish Language.
 The implementation is mostly done in Python Language.